 Why are Which? car seat reviews different?

-We've been testing baby and child car seats since 1967.
-In those 50 years, we've crash tested hundreds of seats from all manufacturers, including Britax, Recaro, Graco and Nania.
-Our specially designed crash tests go further than the legal minimum standards manufacturers have to meet.
+Which? has reviewed the latest child car seats from the biggest brands including Britax, Graco, Maxi Cosi, and Recaro.
+Our specially designed crash tests go further than the legal minimum standards manufacturers must meet.

 - Our experts, along with parents and children, try out each seat to see how easy it is to install in your car.
 If it's not installed correctly, it won't work properly in a crash.

 - We fit each car seat into three different makes and models of cars (using both Isofix and seat-belt modes) to find out how much space each child car seat takes up.
 Our tests will tell you if you'll have space to transport your other children safely while the car seat is in, or if you won't be able to use the front passenger seat.

 Safety alert Don't Buy child car seats

 All the child car seats we've made a Don't Buy, with a safety alert, are listed below.
 Click on the link to be taken through to the review, then click on the yellow full safety alert banner to read more information on why each of these seats have scored low enough to be a Don't Buy child car seat.